Isoperimetric stability in lattices: Introduction

 \begin{thm} Let $B$ be a generating set of $\bZ^d$ with $d \ge 2$.
 Then there is $K \in \bN$ so that for any $A \sub \bZ^d$ with $|A|=n \ge K$ and $\pl_{v,G_B}(A) \le d\mu(C(B))^{1/d}n^{1-1/d}(1+\eps)$, where $Kn^{-1/2d} < \eps < K^{-1}$, there exists $v \in \bZ^d$ with $|A \sd (v+B_n)| < Kn\sqrt{\eps}$. \end{thm}

 \begin{thm} Let $B$ be a generating set of $\bZ^d$ with $d \ge 2$.
-For any $\dD>0$ there are $\eps>0$ and $N\in\bN$ so that for any $A \sub \bZ^d$ with $|A|=n \ge N$ and $\pl_{e,G_B}(A) \le d\mu(C([B]))^{1/d}n^{1-1/d}(1+\eps)$, there exists $v \in \bZ^d$ with $|A \sd (v+[B]_n)| < \dD n$. \end{thm}
+For any $\dD>0$ there are $\eps>0$ and $K\in\bN$ so that for any $A \sub \bZ^d$ with $|A|=n \ge K$ and $\pl_{e,G_B}(A) \le d\mu(C([B]))^{1/d}n^{1-1/d}(1+\eps)$, there exists $v \in \bZ^d$ with $|A \sd (v+[B]_n)| < \dD n$. \end{thm}

 We remark that the `square root dependence' in Theorem \ref{thm:lattice-stability} constitutes a tight quantitative stability result for the vertex isoperimetric inequality in $G_B$, as may be seen from an example where $B$ consists of the corners of a cube and $A$ is an appropriate cuboid.
-The stability result in Theorem \ref{thm:edge-general} for the edge isoperimetric inequality in $G_B$, is purely qualitative, although we do obtain a tight quantitative stability result for certain $B$ (see Theorem \ref{thm:edge-box} below).
+We only give a qualititative statement of our stability result in Theorem \ref{thm:edge-general} for the edge isoperimetric inequality in $G_B$, as our proof does not provide good quantitative bounds.
+On the other hand, we do obtain a tight quantitative stability result for certain $B$, namely those for which $G_B$ is equivalent to the $\ell^1$-grid (see Theorem \ref{thm:edge-box} below), thus giving a new proof of a result of Ellis, Friedgut, Kindler and Yehudayoff \cite{EFKY}.

 In proving our results, besides drawing on the methods of \cite{R95} (particularly Pl\"unnecke's inequality for sumsets) and \cite{BE18} (a probabilistic reduction to \cite{R95}), the most significant new contribution of our paper is a technique for transforming discrete problems to a continuous setting where one can apply results from Geometric Measure Theory.
 We will employ the sharp estimate on asymmetric index in terms of anisotropic perimeter with respect to any convex set $K$ due to Figalli, Maggi and Pratelli \cite{FMP10} (building on the case when $K$ is a ball, established in \cite{FuMP08}).
 We consider vertex isoperimetry in the next section and then edge isoperimetry in the following section.
 We conclude the paper by discussing some potential directions for further research.